ScottKirvan/UE_QuickLaunch/README.md

 ## Building from source

 If you choose to build this from source, everything you need is packaged up as a **Microsoft Visual Studio Solution** in the `src` folder.
-You'll need the **HeatWave** extension to build the installer itself.
+You'll need the Visual Studio **HeatWave** extension to build the installer itself.
 See the additional notes in the src [README](src/README.md).

 ## How to use it